prasanthrangan/hyprdots/README.md

 #### tools
 - pipewire -- audio and video server
+- pipewire-alsa -- for audio
+- pipewire-audio -- for audio
+- pipewire-jack -- for audio
+- pipewire-pulse -- for audio
+- gst-plugin-pipewire -- for audio
 - wireplumber -- audio and video server
 - networkmanager -- network manager
 - network-manager-applet -- nm tray